Susena-V/AI_searches_assignment/README.md

 8.Branch and Bound greedy

-9.Branch and Bound + Extended List
+9.Branch and Bound greedy + Extended List

-10.Branch and Bound + heuristic
+10.Branch and Bound + heuristic + cost

 11.Branch and Bound Greedy heuristic